TCNCoalition/TCN/protocol.md

   all users they may have encountered in some time interval.
 - **Scan**: users monitor data published by the server to learn whether they have received any reports.
-- **Fetch**: users who learn of a report addressed to them can download it.
-  - **XXX** Adding this as a separate step would make the protocol much more extensible.
-The alternative would be to include the message in the data published by the server, but this maybe requires all clients to be able to parse messages and if the message contents are longer than a message ID, it's less bandwidth efficient.
-For the current CoEpi design, this is probably not important, but it will probably not be possible to change the protocol if it is widely deployed, so this may be the only chance to add extensibility.

-The protocol should have the following properties:
+Ideally, the protocol should have the following properties:

 - **Server Privacy**: An honest-but-curious server should not learn information about any user's location or contacts.
 - **Source Integrity**: Users cannot send reports to users they did not come in contact with or on behalf of other users.
+- **Broadcast Integrity**: Users cannot broadcast CENs they did not generate.
 - **No Passive Tracking**: A passive adversary monitoring Bluetooth connections should not be able to learn any information about the location of users who do not send reports.
 - **Receiver Privacy**: Users who receive reports do not reveal information to anyone.
-- **Weak Reporter Privacy**: Users who send reports do not reveal information to users they did not come in contact with, and reveal only the time of contact to users they did come in contact with.
+- **Reporter Privacy**: Users who send reports do not reveal information to users they did not come in contact with, and reveal only the time of contact to users they did come in contact with.
 Note that in practice, the timing alone may still be sufficient for their contact to learn their identity (e.g., if their contact was only around one other person at the time).

-**XXX** It may be possible / better to merge this with the section above.
+Of these properties, broadcast integrity is very difficult to achieve, because it requires authentication at the physical layer to prevent a user from rebroadcasting CENs they observed from other users.
+However, the attack it prevents is one where an adversary creates ghostly copies of legitimate users, and this attack requires the adversary to go around with devices, so it does not scale well.
+In what follows, we do not attempt to achieve broadcast integrity.

 ## A strawman protocol

 As a first attempt to formulate a protocol that satisfies these properties, we consider a strawman protocol.
 All mobile devices running the app periodically generate a random CEN, store the CEN, and broadcast it using Bluetooth.
 At the same time, the app also listens for and records the CENs generated by other devices.
-To send a report, the user (or a health authority acting on their behalf) uploads the CENs she generated to a server.
+To send a report, the user (or a health authority acting on their behalf) uploads the CENs she generated to a server, together with a memo field containing application-specific report data.
 All users' apps periodically download the list of reported CENs, then compare it with the list of CENs they observed and recorded locally.
 The intersection of these two lists is the set of positive contacts.

 Intuitively, this provides server privacy, as the server only observes a list of random numbers, and cannot correlate them with users or locations without